What is employee attrition and how to calculate it?

 There are 4 different types of attrition that occur in any company:

 One of the most common types of attrition is voluntary attrition.
-In this case, employees decide to leave their jobs voluntarily, for some personal reasons.
-Basically, there may be a range of reasons why employees may decide to leave their jobs, from poor salary to some personal issue.
+In this case, employees decide to leave their jobs voluntarily for personal reasons.
+Basically, there may be a range of reasons why employees may decide to leave their jobs, from poor salaries to some personal issues.
 You need to be able to figure out what makes your employees want to leave their jobs and do something to prevent it or at least decrease the number.
 Otherwise, this may cause serious damage to your productivity and business in the long run.

-As the name itself suggest, in this case, managers and the company decide to initiate the employee’s exit either because of misconduct in the workplace or poor results that that specific employee has achieved.
-Also, involuntary attrition happens during mergers and acquisitions.
+As the name itself suggests, in this case, managers and the company decide to initiate the employee’s exit either because of misconduct in the workplace or poor results that that specific employee has achieved.
+Involuntary attrition also happens during mergers and acquisitions.

 Finding new employees and focusing your efforts on helping your employees get to know your company culture can be time-consuming and expensive.
-From high-stress level and overwork to toxic company culture, there are many reasons why people decide to leave the company.
-Once you are aware of the reasons why people leave the company, you will have enough insights you can use to make the right steps and make people stay in your company.
+From high stress levels and overwork to toxic company culture, there are many reasons why people decide to leave the company.
+Once you are aware of the reasons why people leave the company, you will have enough insights you can use to take the right steps and make people stay in your company.
 Here are some of the reasons:

 I am sure you have heard of the term “burnout”.
 It is one of the most frequent terms used in today’s business community.
 Due to the accumulated stress, working long hours and too many daily obligations, people easily reach the point of breaking and experience unpleasant feelings at work, also known as burnout.